turbot/steampipe/CONTRIBUTING.md

 # Contributing to Steampipe

-Because Open Source plays a major part in how we build our products, we see it as a matter of course to give the same effort back to our community by creating extensible and easy-to-use software.
+Open Source plays a major part in how we build our products, we see it as a matter of course to give the same effort back to our community by creating extensible and easy-to-use software.